tikna123/natural-language-processing/README.md

 ![](https://github.com/tikna123/natural-language-processing/blob/main/images/im52.png) <br/>
 As the number of examples and model size increased, model accuracy increased as well.
 Broadly, On NLP tasks GPT-3 showed promising results in the zero & one shot setting, and in the few shots setting sometimes even surpassed state of the art results.
 Also, gap in accuracy increases between One, Zero and Few Shots settings as model size increases, suggesting larger models are better meta-learners.
 - ***Dataset***: GPT-3 was trained on a mix of five different corpora, each having certain weight assigned to it.
 High quality datasets were sampled more often, and model was trained for more than one epoch on them.
 The five datasets used were Common Crawl, WebText2, Books1, Books2 and Wikipedia.
-- ***Modle Architecture***: The architecture of GPT-3 is same as GPT-2.
+- ***Model Architecture***: The architecture of GPT-3 is same as GPT-2.
 Few major differences from GPT-2 are:
     - GPT-3 has 96 layers with each layer having 96 attention heads.
     - Size of word embeddings was increased to 12888 for GPT-3 from 1600 for GPT-2.
     - Context window size was increased from 1024 for GPT-2 to 2048 tokens for GPT-3.